 Preschoolers(3-5 years old)

 Your child is susceptible to changes at this age, and the idea of sharing you with a new baby might overwhelm them.

 School-aged Children(5 and up)

 Your older child may feel more curious and less threatened by a new family member’s arrival at this age.
-However, they’re still going to feel jealous and resentful if you’re spending all your time with the new baby and ignoring them.
+However, they’ll still feel jealous and resentful if you spend all your time with the new baby and ignore them.

-Regardless of their age, welcoming a new sibling may feel challenging on so many levels.
+Regardless of age, welcoming a new sibling may feel challenging on many levels.
 That’s why you need to prepare them for the birth or adoption of their new sibling.
 If they’re prepared, they:

 - will look forward to welcoming the new baby,